IceBucket420/Afterglow_bandori_website/README.md

 ## About

  This project is about making a website for a fictional band called Afterglow, a japanese rock-pop band with 5 members from a popular anime series, Bandori(BanG!
 Dream).
  This website will contain all the information about the memebers and the band, audio or videos performances from the band, and publicising the band's upcoming shows and/or availability to perform at events such as weddings and corporate parties.
-Moreover, it will provide links to external resources, such as the band's social media profiles etc.
+Moreover, it will provide links to external resources, such as the band's social medias, game and merchandise.

 ## Design Process